dlotterman/metal_code_snippets/metallized_el_ipxe/README.md

 - Metal [SSH Keys](https://deploy.equinix.com/developers/docs/metal/accounts/ssh-keys/) for `adminuser`
     - `root` responsibilities and *SSH Keys* moved to `adminuser` with global `sudo` access
 - Instead of `Userdata` or `Cloud-init`, implements a [unified_el_ipxe model](https://gitlab.com/dlotterman/unified_el_ipxe) model
-    - Networking configuration is done as late-stage, AKA after fresh `dnf update -y && reboot`
+    - Networking configuration is done as late-stage as possible, AKA after fresh `dnf update -y && reboot`
         - Avoids as many complicated problems as possible through the simplest, most actrively tested path which is current from vendor in userland

 ## Provision Time and validating the install